 |I||Temporalis Muscle & Fascia||Muscle of temple|

 • Anesthesia: Different surgical options are available; the more extensive the approach, the deeper the required level of anesthesia.
 General anesthesia or deep intravenous sedation ("twilight sleep") is advisable for coronal forehead lifts.

 • Operative technique: Many operations and combinations of operations exist.
 A lift can be achieved by skin and muscle removal, tucking of underlying muscle, and/or loosening of forehead and scalp periosteum with physical resuspension at a higher level.
 Incisions may be closed by using simple sutures, staples, bone screws, or sutures placed through bone tunnels.

-• Variations (photos on pages that follow and in the before and after section):
+• The many variations (photos on pages that follow and in the before and after section):

 • Coronal forehead lift (also called open, transcoronal, or bi-coronal brow lift), in which the scalp is incised from ear to ear over the top of the head.
 The incision is usually hidden about an inch into the hair but may sometimes be placed just in front of the hairline (pre-trichial incision) if the hairline is already relatively high.